List of EastEnders characters introduced in 2019: Daniel Cook

 On Christmas Day, Daniel returns to Walford contemplating telling Jean the truth when he discovers the Panesar brothers demanding back rent money from the Slaters in exchange for them not being evicted from their house.
 He quickly pays for the rent himself and re-introduces himself to Jean, who is furious at him for faking his death.
 She asks him for an explanation as to why he did it; he admits that it is because he was falling in love with her and knowing she was falling for him as well, he did not want her to go through the pain of saying goodbye to him on his deathbed.
 Touched, she kisses him passionately and assures him she will help him live out the rest of his time as fulfilling as possible.
 Daniel and Jean prank funeral directors Rainie Branning (Tanya Franks) and Stuart Highway (Ricky Champ) into thinking he is dying and wants a lavish funeral, guilt tripping them into giving them a ride in a horse driven carriage.
-However, when Daniel laters discovers he has weeks to live, he arranges a real funeral with Rainie.
+However, when Daniel later discovers that he has weeks to live, he arranges a real funeral with Rainie.

-When Daniel's condition worsens, he refuses going into a hospice, and promises Jean that he will hold onto his life until she is cancer free.
-Jean goes to an appointment accompanied by Mo Harris (Laila Morse), and finds out her cancer has gone.
+When Daniel's condition worsens, he refuses to go into a hospice, and promises Jean that he will hold onto his life until she is cancer free.
+Jean goes to an appointment accompanied by Mo Harris (Laila Morse), and finds out her cancer is in remission.
 When Daniel asks about the appointment, she tells him that they have not got her results yet.
 However, Mo reveals that Jean is cancer free.
 The pair sit on a bench together, and he sends her away to get a hot chocolate; when she returns, Daniel has died.

+Laura-Jayne Tyler from Inside Soap begged EastEnders to not kill Daniel off, writing that he was the "best new character in years and years and years".

 Jonno Highway

-Jonno Highway, played by Richard Graham, is the father of Stuart Highway (Ricky Champ) and Callum Highway (Tony Clay).
-Jonno began appearing as a guest on 1 July 2019.